goatboynz/whmcs-gameservers-plugin/README.md

 ## Installation

-1. Download the plugin files
+1. Download the module files
 2. Upload the `gameservers` folder to your WHMCS installation's `modules/addons` directory
+   - The final path should be: `your-whmcs-path/modules/addons/gameservers/`
+3. Make sure the `uploads` directory has write permissions (chmod 755 or 775)
-3. Log in to your WHMCS admin area
+4. Log in to your WHMCS admin area
-4. Go to Setup > Addon Modules
+5. Go to Setup > Addon Modules
-5. Find "Game Servers" and click Activate
+6. Find "Game Servers" and click Activate
-6. Configure the plugin settings (YouTube API key if needed)
+7. Configure the module settings (YouTube API key if needed)
+8. Access the module from Addons > Game Servers in the admin area

+### Important Note
+Make sure the module is placed in the correct directory path.
+WHMCS modules must be in specific directories:
+- Addon Modules: `modules/addons/`
+- Payment Gateways: `modules/gateways/`
+- Server Modules: `modules/servers/`
+- Registrar Modules: `modules/registrars/`

 ## Usage